sondande/hw4-trees-sondande/README.md

 Sagana Ondande~

-Trees are the hardest concpet for me personally.
+Trees are the hardest concept for me personally.
 I understand all the concepts in terms of how a decision tree makes decisions, how we utilize Gini index and everything we discussed in class.
-When it came down to implementation of trees, I personally struggled with how to create the recurisive function specifcally related to trees and that overall process.
-After doing this hw, I feel more comfident in implementing trees in general but also the oveall implementation of decision trees and how to handle numerical and nomial values.
+When it came down to implementation of trees, I personally struggled with how to create the recursive function specifically related to trees and that overall process.
+After doing this hw, I feel more confident in implementing trees in general but also the overall implementation of decision trees and how to handle numerical and nominal values.

 4) An estimation of how much time you spent on the assignment, and